PQSB/blog-robotica-servicio-25-26/p5/README_P5.md

 For the map to update correctly, it is also necessary to add an increase in freedom to all intermediate pixels between the robot's position and the positions measured by the laser.
 This is done using the **Bresenham** algorithm.

 ### EXPLORATION AND ROUTE CONSTRUCTION:
 - The exploration is carried out by **frontier exploration**, which allows the robot to always advance to an area that will provide new information to the map, as well as determine when the map is complete.
+To do so,  a **grid_map** is created from pixel_map and its cells are marked as **FREE**, **OCCUPIED**, or **UNKNOWN** depending on the value of the pixels that compose it.

 - To choose the frontier point to follow, the criterion of the robot's closet frontier has been used.

 - The route is created using **BFS**, which returns a path in grid coordinates.

-- For frontier points identification

 ### NAVIGATION:
 Navigation is carried out using grid coordinates, which provides greater safety during movement, since as soon as a pixel belonging to a grid cell has a value considered to be an obstacle, the entire cell is marked as an obstacle.